galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    > {: data-cmd="true"}
 >    {: .code-in}
 >
+{: .hands_on}

 # Basic access controls

-You may wish to apply some basic restrictions on which users are allowed to run specific tools.
-TPV accomodates user and role specific rules.
+You may wish to apply some basic restrictions on which users are allowed to run specific tools. {TPV} accomodates user and role specific rules.
 In addition, TPV supports tagging of tools, users, roles and destinations.
 These tags can be matched up so that only desired combinations are compatible with each other.
 While these mechanisms are detailed in the TPV documentation, we will choose a different problem that highlights some other capabilities
 - restricting a tool so that only an admin can execute that tool.